When you purchase, we donate 50% of our earnings to our Featured Cause above.

 (2) 100% refund for a cancelled event does not include shipping.

 The Dallas Stars are a professional ice hockey team based in Dallas.
 They compete in the National Hockey League (NHL) as a member of the Central DivisionThe Dallas Stars are a professional ice hockey team based in Dallas.
-They compete in the National Hockey League (NHL) as a member of the Central Division of the Western Conference.
-The team was founded during the 1967 NHL expansion as the Minnesota North Stars, based in Bloomington, Minnesota.
-Before the beginning of the 1978–79 NHL season, the team merged with the Cleveland Barons after the league granted them permission due to each team's respective financial struggles.
+They compete in the National Hockey League (NHL) as a member of the Central Division in the Western Conference, and were founded during the 1967 NHL expansion as the Minnesota North Stars, based in Bloomington, Minnesota.
+Before the 1978–79 NHL season, the team merged with the Cleveland Barons after the league granted them permission due to each team's respective financial struggles.
 Ultimately, the franchise relocated to Dallas for the 1993–94 NHL season.
-The Stars played out of Reunion Arena from their relocation until 2001, when the team moved less than 1.5 miles into the American Airlines Center.
-The Stars have won eight division titles in Dallas, two Presidents' Trophies as the top regular season team in the league, the Western Conference championship twice, and in 1998–99, the Stanley Cup.
+The Stars played out of Reunion Arena from their relocation until 2001, when the team moved less than 1.5 miles (2.4 km) into the American Airlines Center.
+The Stars have won eight division titles in Dallas, two Presidents' Trophies as the top regular-season team in the league, the Western Conference championship three times, and the Stanley Cup in 1998–99.
 Joe Nieuwendyk won the Conn Smythe Trophy as the most valuable player of the playoffs that year.
 In 2000, Neal Broten was inducted into the United States Hockey Hall of Fame.
-In 2009, Brett Hull became the first Dallas Stars player inducted into the Hockey Hall of Fame, followed by Ed Belfour and Joe Nieuwendyk in 2011 and Mike Modano in 2014.
+In 2009, Brett Hull became the first Dallas Stars player inducted into the Hockey Hall of Fame, followed by Ed Belfour and Joe Nieuwendyk in 2011 and Mike Modano in 2014; Modano is the highest-scoring player in franchise history.
 In 2010, brothers Derian and Kevin Hatcher were inducted to the United States Hockey Hall of Fame.
+The franchise has appeared in the Stanley Cup finals five times (1981, 1991, 1999, 2000, and 2020) and has won one championship (1999).